luisvidalj/VPFClass2/README.md

 # VPF-Class 2

-**VPF-Class 2** is a machine learning–based tool for viral taxonomic classification.
-It takes raw viral sequences as input, predicts protein-coding genes, identifies marker protein families through HMMER searches, and uses a sparse neural network to assign taxonomic labels down to the genus level.
+**VPF-Class 2** VPF-Class2 is a hybrid tool combining reference alignment and machine learning for viral taxonomic classification.
+It takes raw viral sequences as input, predicts protein-coding genes, identifies marker protein families through HMMER searches, and uses a neural network to assign taxonomic labels down to the genus level.
 The tool is designed to be modular, reproducible, and easy to use both for benchmarking against ICTV releases and for real-world applications where users submit novel viral contigs for classification.

-## Setup and environment installation
+## 1 - Setup and environment installation
 Clone the repository and move into:

 ```bash